-WORLD RELIGIONS 3 Hours
+WORLD RELIGIONS

 A comparative survey of the major world belief systems with a special focus on the evangelism of individuals belonging to other faiths.
-A field trip will be required.

-BIOLOGICAL FOUNDATIONS of NUTRITION 2 Hours
+BIOLOGICAL FOUNDATIONS of NUTRITION

-Examines the biological basis of health, human nutrition, and body fitness.
+2 HoursExamines the biological basis of health, human nutrition, and body fitness.
 This course is designed to blend the science of nutrition, health, and body fitness with the science of human biology.
 As such, it is a very practical class that describes how diet, exercise, and environmental factors impact the human body.
 Class topics include lifespan nutrition, roles of major nutrias and their function, diet composition, nutritional recommendations and clinical use, micronutrients and metabolic processes, biochemistry individuality in nutrition, impact of food on body and mind (including its relationship to stress reduction, cardiovascular health, and weight reduction), conventional and alternative medicine practices, a fitness/physiology requirement, and other biological/health topics.

-PHYSICAL SCIENCE and LABORATORY 4 Hours
+PHYSICAL SCIENCE and LABORATORY